szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Web force saves vs. Breath at +0 instead of saves vs. Spell at -2 for balance (561)

-Just because I think it makes more sense and the spell is pretty overpowered but a level 2 spell and paralyzing effects are often a death sentence.
+Just because I think it makes more sense and the spell is pretty overpowered for a level 2 spell and paralyzing effects are often a death sentence.
 I actually think many spells should be forcing a save vs. Breath and not a save vs. Spell.
 Ugh.
 This mirrors what I did for Entangle.

+This change to save bonus does not affect special abilities outside the spells themselves such as spider abilities.

 </details>